1007tejas/tejascaptcha/README.md

 ## Compatibility

-The tejas/tejascaptcha service provider runs on Linux and like OS's on an appropriate web server.
+The tejas/tejascaptcha service provider has been tested with Laravel versions 5, 6 and 7.
+Test were performed on a Linux / Debian / Apache2 web server.

 ## Installation

+#### Composer

 The TejasCaptcha Service Provider is installed via [Composer](http://getcomposer.org).
-In your laravel projects composer.json file require the latest version of the `tejas/tejascaptcha` package and set the `minimum-stability` to `dev`.
+In your laravel projects `composer.json` file require the latest version of the `tejas/tejascaptcha` package and set the `minimum-stability` to `dev`.

-####  composer.json
+##### composer.json

 ![The composer require image is not available](assets/githubReadme/images/tejasCaptchaComposerRequire.png?raw=true "TejasCaptcha composer require section")